 • get_oncall_shift_metrics — shift counts, hours, and days on-call grouped by user, team, or schedule with primary/secondary role tracking

 Deployment flexibility: Hosted (HTTP Streamable, SSE), local (uv, Docker, pip), or self-hosted with configurable tool subsets.
-You can limit which tools are exposed for security.

-Why it matters: Rootly’s MCP server is what “AI-native incident management” actually looks like.
-The TF-IDF similarity matching and solution suggestion tools transform incident response from “search through Confluence for the last time this broke” to “here are the 3 most similar incidents and what fixed them.”
-The on-call health monitoring tools address a real SRE pain point — responder fatigue.
-150+ tools is the largest tool count in this review.
+Why it matters: Rootly’s MCP server remains the most AI-native option.
+The v2.3.8 performance work matters in practice — nobody wants to wait 41 seconds for an alert lookup during an active incident.
+The TF-IDF similarity matching and solution suggestion tools transform incident response from “search through Confluence” to “here are the 3 most similar incidents and what fixed them.”
+150+ tools is still the largest tool count in this review.

 firehydrant/firehydrant-mcp

-firehydrant-mcp4TypeScriptMITIncident + alert tools
+firehydrant-mcp 4 TypeScript MIT Incident + alert tools

 Official FireHydrant MCP server for their all-in-one reliability platform.
 Auto-generated via Speakeasy from FireHydrant’s API spec: